opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

 Users can customize redline test parameters such as the maximum number of clients, the client ramp-up rate, the percentage of clients to pause during back-off, and the wait time before resuming scale-up with the following flags:

-`--redline-scale-step`: controls how many clients to unpause per scaling iteration `--redline-scaledown-percentage`: controls what percentage of clients to pause when an error occurs `--redline-post-scaledown-sleep`: controls how many seconds the feedback actor waits before scaling up again after a scale down
+`--redline-scale-step`: Specifies the number of clients to unpause in each scaling iteration.
+`--redline-scaledown-percentage`: controls what percentage of clients to pause when an error occurs `--redline-post-scaledown-sleep`: controls how many seconds the feedback actor waits before scaling up again after a scale down
 `--redline-max-clients`: controls the max number of clients to allow during redline testing.
 If this one is unset, OSB will default to the number of clients defined in the test procedure